strace - trace system calls and signals

 - %creds

-- Trace system calls that read or modify user and group identifiers or
+- Traces system calls that read or modify user and group identifiers or

 capability sets.